-AQUATIC UNIT - 52 [ORD 313 11-6-2001]
+--- [ORD 313 11-6-

-This unit extends north to the deep-draft navigation channel beginning at a line extending northwest from the configuration change in the shoreline that parallels Runway 4-22.
-The segment ends at a line extending west from a point at the approximate center of Section 17 and surrounds the disposal islands southwest of Runway 4-22.
+Boundaries: This unit extends north to the deep-draft navigation channel beginning at a line extending northwest from the configuration change in the shoreline that parallels Runway 4-22.-The segmentunit ends at a line extending west from a point at the approximate center of Section 17 and surrounds the disposal islands southwest of Runway 4-22.

-This aquatic unit contains extensive eelgrass beds with associated fish and waterfowl habitat, and shall accordingly be managed to maintain these resources in their natural condition in order to protect their productivity.
+Management Objective: The supporting documentation for the CBEMP acknowledges the importance of the Southwest Regional Airport (formerly North Bend Municipal AiportAirport) and allows for its continued operation through adoption of Exception 21 in the Plan.
+This aquatic unit contains extensive eelgrass beds with associated fish and waterfowl habitat, and shall accordingly be managed to maintain these resources in their natural condition in order to protect their productivity. while allowing alteration, including fill for airport uses, in accordance with FAA requirements for safety.